vurden/ChessSite/README.md

 # ChessSite

+My first HTML, CSS, and Javascript Project.

-Chess game made with HTML, CSS, and Javascript.
+A browser Chess game written in standard HTML, CSS, and JS.